 Pools of water would form out of nowhere on the carpet of the living room or the kitchen.
 Strange “breathing sounds” were clearly audible, as if someone was standing right next to them.
 Even the apparent physical manifestation of a “black figure” began to appear more regularly.

-Before we look at some of those incidents in more detail, the video below is an interview with a neighbour.
+Before we look at some of those incidents in more detail, the video below is an interview with a neighbor.
 She speaks of some of the activity at the infamous house.

 Escalation Of Events